clld/clld/docs/design.rst

 These constraints led to the following design decisions:

-- We target Ubuntu 12.04 with postgresql 9.1 and python 2.7 as primary deployment platform.
-  As of version 0.13 ``clld`` does also work with python 3.4, the version of python3 that comes packaged with Ubuntu 14.04.
 - Use `sqlalchemy <http://sqlalchemy.org>`_ and it's implementation of `joined table inheritance <http://docs.sqlalchemy.org/en/latest/orm/inheritance.html#joined-table-inheritance>`_ to provide a core database model that can easily be extended.